 Flavor: Rich, garlicky, and buttery with tender shrimp, creamy Parmesan orzo, and sweet peas.

-Why Make It: This one-pan meal delivers comfort and flavor without the extra effort or cleanup.
+Why You’ll Love It: This one-pan meal delivers comfort and flavor without the extra effort or cleanup.
 It’s a quick and cozy weeknight dinner.

 Recommended Tools: A large nonstick or stainless skillet with a lid, a microplane or fine grater, and an instant-read thermometer to ensure the shrimp are perfectly cooked.